missilefish/wordpress-security-scanner/README.md

 	This is a work in progress, and I update things at will based on my own observations.
 The email alerts help me find things often, and I update patterns and things.
 So, if you find an issue, or have any comment, I will see it so long as you email me or comment.
 I am open to collaboration on this script.

+ADDITIONAL GOALS AND WHAT THIS ROADMAP WON'T BE PLANNING:

+	I don't want anyone to need anything but PHP
+	No MySQL databases required
+	grab, run, eval - decide/cry/deal